MHJahanbakhsh/notes/REACT.md

 ## things that i missed in interview:
 * give an example of how HOC works in react
-* how to implement componentwillunmount in functional componenet
+* how to implement componentwillunmount in functional componenet: with cleanup function in useEffect.(a function that gets returned from useEffect)
 * why usecallback and how functions are in need for usecallback
 * There are three categories of lifecycle methods: mounting, updating, and unmounting
 ---